HL7/fhir-shorthand/input/pagecontent/overview.md

   * ^experimental = false
   ```

 * **Aliases**: To improve readability, FSH allows the user to define aliases for URLs and object identifiers (OIDs).
-Once defined anywhere in a FSH project, the alias can be used anywhere a URL or OID is required or accepted.
+Once defined anywhere in a FSH project, the alias can be used most places a URL or OID is required or accepted.
+See [Defining Aliases](reference.html#defining-aliases) for details.
 By convention, aliases often begin with $ character, for example:

   ```
   Alias: $SCT = http://snomed.info/sct